pandino/thumbnailer/README.md

-# Docker Movie Thumbnailer
+# Movie Thumbnailer

-This project provides a containerized solution for generating thumbnail mosaics for movie files.
-It uses FFmpeg's tile filter to create a 2×6 grid of frames extracted from each movie.
+A Go application for generating and managing thumbnail mosaics from movie files.
+This project replaces the original shell script-based solution with a modern, containerized Go application that includes a web interface for viewing and managing thumbnails.

 ## Features

-- Lightweight Alpine-based container (~150MB)
+- Generates thumbnail mosaics from movie files using FFmpeg
-- Generates thumbnail mosaics from movie files
+- Runs scheduled background scans for new movie files
 - Maintains a SQLite database to track relationships
-- Provides synchronization and cleanup features
+- Provides a web interface for browsing and managing thumbnails
-- Runs as a non-root user for better security
+- Runs as a containerized application with minimal dependencies

 ## Prerequisites